 Things To Do In Elephanta Island

 Elephanta Island is small and round which looks like the back of a giant turtle.
-Located in the the Arabian Sea, it is short way from the coast of Mumbai.
+Located in the Arabian Sea, it is a short way from the coast of Mumbai.
+It has 2 hills carved out of Basalt rock.
+The two hills are connected by a walkway.
+The eastern hill is also called the Stupa hill, while the western hill is called the Canon hill,

 After disembarking from your boat, you will take a narrow road.
-This steep uphill road is filled with local vendors selling jamun (a salted plum coloured fruit) in cleverly designed pouches, holding no more than 7-8 jamuns in each.
+This steep uphill road you are sure to encounter local vendors selling Jamun (a salted plum-colored fruit) in cleverly designed pouches, holding no more than 7-8 jamuns in each!
+Don’t get fooled.

 To get to the caves, you’ll take a long flight of sharp stone steps.
 Some locals regard the caves as a religious place dedicated to Lord Shiva, which accounts for a large number of aged visitors.

-There is a tourist ticket and tax for both adults and kids, and for local and foreigners.
+There is a tourist ticket for entry.
+Both adults and kids, and for local and foreigners.
 The ticket plus tax is negligible in amount for Indian citizens.
-Keep some cash handy.

 For foreign nationals, the Cave entrance ticket is roughly $8-10 USD or Rs.
 500 INR.

 There are several caves you can visit.
 According to the guard there, there are only five caves on Elephanta Island.
-Except the first two caves at the entrance, other caves are small and not well developed.
+Except for the first two caves at the entrance, other caves are small and not well developed.
+So many people skip it but if you have time and the sun isn’t hitting you bad, make a trip out of it.

 Elephanta Caves Festival

-For two days in February (7 pm-10 pm), Elephant Island hosts a classical music and dance cultural event.
-Watch the performances in open air and against the backdrop of the caves.
+For two days in February (7 pm-10 pm), Elephanta Island hosts a classical music and dance cultural event.
+Watch the performances in the open air and against the backdrop of the caves.

 Festivities begin with local fishermen performing folk dances and continues with esteemed musicians from all over India showcasing their skill and talent.

-If you are fast, you can take the first boat from Mumbai (12:00 noon) to Elephanta Island, visit all the caves, and then go up to the Cannon Hill to see the old cannon, come back to the dockside, and take the last boat (5:30 pm) back to Mumbai.
+It would be ideal to take the first boat from Mumbai to Elephanta Island, visit all the caves, and then go up to the Cannon Hill to see the old cannon, come back to the dockside, and take the last boat (5:30 pm) back to Mumbai.

 To get to Cannon Hill, just walk up to the top of the Island.
-There are two 19-20th century cannons there and the ruins of a fort in between the two make for a nice viewpoint of the bay; otherwise nothing else to see.
+There are two 19-20th century cannons there and the ruins of a fort in between the two make for a nice viewpoint of the bay.
+So only people who are up for a small trek can go, otherwise there is nothing else to see there.

 Camping in Elephanta